pvandervelde/infrastructure.azure.core/README.md

 ## Use

-* Assumes you have an Azure subscription and permissions to deploy into said subscription
+In order to run the Terraform configuration in this repository you need to have an Azure subscription and be [connected to that subscription](https://www.terraform.io/docs/providers/azurerm/index.html).

-* Need to be signed in with to your account to the subscription you want to deploy to
-* run terraform with following command
+Once you are signed in run the Terraform [plan](https://www.terraform.io/docs/commands/plan.html) command to preview the changes that will be made.

     tf plan -out ./build/tf/plan

-* apply with the following command
+When you are happy with the plan execute the plan with the Terraform [apply](https://www.terraform.io/docs/commands/apply.html) command.

     tf apply ./build/tf/plan